ateska/ramona/docs/manual/config.rst

 Application and site level configuration
 ----------------------------------------

-Configuration also supports split into *application level configuration* and *site level configuration*.
+Ramona supports split of configuration options into *application* and *site* level configuration.
 In this concept application development team provides *application level configuration* as a part of source code and users are given an option to provide their own *site level configurations* that can override or enhance application level configurations.

 Practically application level configuration can specify file(s) to optionally include - these files can provide site level configuration.